-Becoming a new mom is really, I think, one of the hardest transitions throughout your life as a woman.
-Firstly just the getting pregnant part can be difficult for many, not everyone gets pregnant the first time, some have to try hundreds of times before they even get pregnant, some miscarry once or twice or even more, some can’t get pregnant at all.
+Becoming a new mom is really (I think) one of the hardest transitions throughout your life as a woman.
+First just the getting pregnant part can be difficult for many, not everyone gets pregnant the first time, some have to try hundreds of times before they even get pregnant, some have a miscarriage once or twice or even more, some can’t get pregnant at all.
 It is a tough time for so many.

-Before I was a mom, I was so naive of how pregnancy was.
-Oh it will just be wonderful!
+Before I was a mom, I was so naive about how pregnancy was.
+Oh, it will just be wonderful!
 I will be growing life inside of me and I will be glowing and beautiful and yada.. yada.. yada..
-Oh and the wedding day is so over glamorized too.
+Oh, and the wedding day is so over glamorized too.
 It’s supposed to be the best day of your life right?!
-A day filled with love and romance and YADA..
-YADA..
-YADA..
-NOPE!
+A day filled with love and romance and YADA.
+YADA.
+YADA.
+Nope.

 There was this gloom that had slowly settled itself over my life within the last 3 weeks that I just couldn’t shake.
-This was supposed to be a happy time wasn’t it?
-I’m not suppose to feel this horrible am I?
+This was supposed to be a happy time, wasn’t it?
+I’m not supposed to feel this horrible, am I?
 What is wrong with me and what is wrong with my body?
 My marriage felt like it was already failing.
 Thankfully I always had God to lean on through it all though.